gareth-reid/Radiate/README.md

 Radiate
 =======

-Reader of Illumina MiSeq (next gen sequencing) interop files.
+Reader of Illumina Sequencer (next gen sequencing) interop files.

 Provided as is with no garantees.
 Author excepts no responsibility for errors